C-V-C-REDDY/C-V-C-REDDY/README.md

 ### 🎮 Indie Game Developer | Specializing in AI & ML | Architect of the *Crimson World* Universe

-I am an engineering student specializing in Artificial Intelligence and Machine Learning, leveraging technical frameworks to build highly engaging, mechanical, and psychological gaming experiences.
-I specialize in rapid prototyping, system architecture layout, and building unified game ecosystems.
+I am an engineering student specializing in Artificial Intelligence and Machine Learning, building complete games solo - from mechanics to UI to backend integration. structuring game systems(state machines, managers, save/leaderboard integration) across projects.
+Designing traps and mechanics that break expected platformer rules, with a bit of procedural generation (name system) mixed in.
 ---

 ## ⚡ Executive Summary